patriciafiona/UDEMY---SwiftUI-Masterclass-2023---iOS-App-Development/README.md

 :heavy_check_mark: Learn how to integrate Core Data with CloudKit

+## Requirements
+- Xcode 14 from Apple (free)
+- macOS 13 Ventura from Apple (free)
+- Willing to create awesome apps by following the instructor step by step
+- You do not need any other prior programming experience or knowledge
+- Macintosh computer

 ## 💖 Support the Project
 Thank you so much already visiting my projects!
 If you want to support my open source work, please star this repository.